-This document is prepared by the Kentucky Justice & Public Safety Cabinet, Grants Management Branch, (and is consistent with that developed by the Bureau of Justice Assistance) to establish program and financial policy and administrative guidance for the management of the Justice Assistance Grant Program, authorized by the Consolidated Appropriations Act of 2005.
+This document is prepared by the Kentucky Justice & Public Safety Cabinet (JPSC), Grants Management Branch (GMB), and is consistent with that developed by the Bureau of Justice Assistance to establish program and financial policy and administrative guidance for the management of the Justice Assistance Grant (JAG) Program, authorized by the 42 USC 3750, et seq.
 This document also describes procedures and requirements to apply for and manage grant funds.